 - Make sure you’re not using too much heat in the winter.
 If you can’t control the heat and feel it’s getting too hot in your living/work space, be sure to report it to your landlord, School Dude, or Facilities Management.
-A indoor temperature at 68°F during the heating season and at 76°F during the cooling season is recomended.
+A indoor temperature of 68°F during the heating season and 76°F during the cooling season is recomended.

 - Keep your windows closed during the winter months when the heat is on and report drafts and leaks to your landlord/property manager, School Dude, or Facilities Management.

 - Save money during the summer months by using a fan to cool down rather than air conditioning.
 If you do need to use air conditioning, make sure its Energy Star rated and that your windows are closed and sealed.